Gilbert Harman: Epistemology

 Harman's 1965 account of the role of "inference to the best explanation"—inferring the existence of that which we need for the best explanation of observable phenomena—has been very influential.
 In later work, he argued that all inference or reasoning should be conceived as rational "change in view," balancing conservatism against coherence, where simplicity and explanatory considerations are relevant to positive coherence and where avoiding inconsistency is relevant to negative coherence.
 He expressed doubts about appeals to a priori knowledge and argued that logic and decision theory are theories of implication and consistency and should not be interpreted as theories that can be followed: they are not theories of inference or reasoning.

-Harman formulated the no false lemmas principle as a proposed method of solving Gettier problem's.
+Harman formulated the no false lemmas principle as a proposed method of solving Gettier problems.

 In Thought and Change in View Harman argued that intuitions about knowledge are useful in thinking about inference.
 More recently, he and Brett Sherman have suggested that knowledge can rest on assumptions that are not themselves known.
 He and Sanjeev Kulkarni have suggested that elementary statistical learning theory offers a kind of response to the philosophical problem of induction.

 Mind

 Harman also argued that perceptual experience has "intentional content" and that it is important not to confuse qualities of the intentional object of experience with qualities of the experience.
 Perceivers are only aware of qualities that are presented to them in experience, as opposed to properties of experience that represent what we experience as a kind of mental paint.
+This idea is called the transparency of experience.

 He also proposed that perceptual and other psychological states are self-reflective so that the content of a perceptual experience might be: this very experience is the result of perceiving a tree with such and such features (except that the experience is not in language).
 The content of an intention might be: this very intention will lead me to go home by six o'clock.